Language selection

 WxT Language switcher

-Energy Fact Book, 2025-2026: Investment
+Energy Fact Book, Spring 2026 Edition: Investment

 Investment in energy systems ensures that the energy Canadians need is available and is used efficiently, while supporting economic opportunities and exports.
 Investment in energy innovation is an important element in the development of a clean economy.